alexaib2002/alexaib2002/README.md

 Hi!
-Here on my profile page I have grouped together some of the projects I have published on Github to act as a sort of an index.
+You're on my profile page, where I've grouped together some of the projects I've published on Github to act as a sort of index.
 There are both projects I made for learning new technologies and personal ones (sysadmin and such), feel free to take a look.

 ## Personal Projects